Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Introduction

 \section{Introduction}

-Polycrystalline materials form the backbone of modern engineering applications, with their macroscopic mechanical behavior intrinsically governed by the underlying microstructural architecture, most notably crystallographic texture~\cite{motaman2020anisotropic}.
-Consequently, elucidating microstructure--property relationships has become a central objective in materials design and performance optimization.
-In recent years, advances in artificial intelligence (AI) have opened new opportunities for establishing data-driven links between microstructural descriptors and effective material responses, offering a promising route toward accelerated computational materials modeling.
+Polycrystalline materials are central to many engineering applications, and their macroscopic mechanical behavior is governed by the underlying microstructural architecture, in particular the crystallographic texture~\cite{motaman2020anisotropic}.
+Establishing microstructure--property relationships is therefore a central objective in materials design and performance optimization.
+Advances in artificial intelligence (AI) have opened new opportunities for building data-driven links between microstructural descriptors and effective material responses, offering a route toward accelerated computational materials modeling~\cite{su2022multiscale}.

-A wide range of machine learning architectures have been explored for polycrystalline systems.
-Convolutional neural networks (CNNs), such as U-Net, have been employed to predict full-field stress distributions in viscoplastic polycrystals~\cite{khorrami2023artificial}.
-Graph neural networks (GNNs) have demonstrated strong capability in capturing grain-level topological interactions, enabling accurate prediction of effective magnetostriction in heterogeneous polycrystals~\cite{dai2021graph}.
-Variational autoencoders (VAEs) have been used to learn compact latent representations of electron backscatter diffraction (EBSD) patterns, yielding physically meaningful embeddings that improve EBSD indexing efficiency~\cite{liu2025learning}.
-More recently, masked autoencoders (MAEs) have been applied to synthetic two-dimensional polycrystalline datasets for classification tasks; although pretraining was restricted to randomly textured microstructures, these studies nevertheless highlight the potential of self-supervised learning for texture-aware representation learning~\cite{belamri2025quaternion}.
-Collectively, these efforts underscore the importance of latent representation learning in microstructure-aware materials modeling.
+A range of machine learning architectures has been explored for polycrystalline systems.
+Convolutional neural networks (CNNs), such as U-Net, have been used to predict full-field stress distributions in viscoplastic polycrystals~\cite{khorrami2023artificial}.
+Graph neural networks (GNNs) capture grain-level topological interactions and have been used to predict the effective magnetostriction of heterogeneous polycrystals~\cite{dai2021graph}.
+Variational autoencoders (VAEs) learn compact latent representations of electron backscatter diffraction (EBSD) patterns, yielding embeddings that improve EBSD indexing efficiency~\cite{liu2025learning}.
+Transformer-based generative adversarial networks have been used to synthesize three-dimensional bioinspired microstructures~\cite{chiang2023generating}.
+More recently, masked autoencoders (MAEs) have been applied to synthetic two-dimensional polycrystalline datasets for classification; although pretraining was restricted to randomly textured microstructures, these studies indicate the potential of self-supervised learning for texture-aware representation learning~\cite{belamri2025quaternion}.
+These efforts point to the value of latent representation learning for microstructure-aware materials modeling~\cite{su2023modelfree}.